LeslieK/STRINGS/README.txt

 Some Client scripts:
 LRS_script.py:
-	1 arg: filename: parses filename, reads in text, then finds lrs LongestRepeatedString.py:
+1 arg: filename: parses filename, reads in text, then finds lrs

+LongestRepeatedString.py:
-	1 arg: filename: parses filename, reads in text; client can call functions on text; ie LRS(text) LRS_functions.py:
+1 arg: filename: parses filename, reads in text; client can call functions on text; ie LRS(text)

+LRS_functions.py:
-	a module of various functions that preprocess data into a sorted suffix array TwitterStrings.py:
+a module of various functions; functions require that data is preprocessed into a sorted suffix array

+TwitterStrings.py:
-	a script that needs your credentials and ids that you follow and words/phrases that you track demos KNUTH-MORRIS-PRATT matching algorithm in a streaming feed KMPExperiments.py
+a script that needs your twitter credentials and the twitter ids of people you follow and words/phrases that you track This script demos KNUTH-MORRIS-PRATT matching algorithm in a streaming feed update the script with your creds, enter your own pattern to search, and run the script!

+KMPExperiments.py
+calculates random number of compares for matching a random string in random text